joshualmitchell/joshualmitchell.github.io/_posts/2020-03-28-andy-matuschaks-evergreen-note-taking-system-on-roam.md

 ### The problem with existing note taking systems

-Some excerpts:

-**[A brief rant on note-taking apps and the structure of thought.
-Or "Why Evernote is a terrible second brain."](https://twitter.com/Conaw/status/1099181050045952006)** by Conor White-Sullivan, CEO/Founder Roam Research

-Highlights:
+An excerpt from Conor White-Sullivan, CEO/Founder of Roam Research on why [current note-taking apps](https://twitter.com/Conaw/status/1099181050045952006) aren't getting the job done:

-> \3.
-That's how things work in your brain -- There is a structure between the thoughts -- the structure resembles something like a graph of nodes and edges with probabilistic weights.
+<blockquote>3.
+That's how things work in your brain -- There is a structure between the thoughts -- the structure resembles something like a graph of nodes and edges with probabilistic weights.</blockquote>

 > \6.
 The thing is, if you want to take those thoughts out of your head, basic human I/O says you have to turn the graph into a stream.
 You can only speak or write one word at a time.